Plast: First Era: 1911–1920

 World War I brought about the collapse of the two powers occupying ethnic Ukrainian territory, Austria-Hungary and the Russian Empire, and the formation of the Ukrainian National Republic in 1918.
 The subsequent years witnessed a great upswing in Scouting, as it spread into the towns and communities where it had been previously unknown, mainly in the newly freed central provinces of Ukraine.
 Hundreds, if not thousands, of boys, inspired by the ideals of service to God and Country which Scouting engenders, volunteered to join the armed forces, fighting on several fronts, and many gave their lives.
 In 1918 the Supreme Plast Council was created, headed by O. Tysovsky.
+In Dnieper Ukraine several branches of Plast were organized by activists of Sich and Prosvita societies.

 Second Era: 1920–1930

 The Soviet victory in the civil war in 1922 led to an immediate abolition of all non-communist scout activities in this region.
 In the Romanian area of Bukovina, the development of Plast was likewise hampered.
-Ukrainian Scouting was among the first to suffer what later became the fate of many Scout Associations throughout the world.
+Ukrainian Scouting was among the first to suffer what later became the fate of many scout associations throughout the world.
 In areas of Western Ukraine, which included parts of Czechoslovakia and Poland, the Scout movement emerged from the ruins of war with renewed vitality.
 During this period, Ukrainian Scouting first requested international recognition, but was denied on political grounds.

 In spite of numerous obstacles, Plast developed rapidly in the Polish areas, with high levels of membership among students, farmers and workers.
 A key sponsor was Metropolitan Andrey Sheptytsky, the Archbishop of the Ukrainian Greek Catholic Church (1901–1944), who donated a campsite called "Sokil" in the Carpathian Mountains.
 A number of publications are introduced, including the official organ Molode Zhyttia and Oleksander Tysovsky's seminal handbook, Zhyttia v Plasti (1921).
 Plast groups, later transferred into regiments and kurins, appeared in almost all Ukrainian middle schools of Eastern Galicia, and also spread to Volyn, where they were supported by local branches of the Prosvita society.